tappasarn/Articles/Agoda_Article/src/AbstractEquality.md

 const result = (x == y) // true

 // it would simply equal to
-const result = (100 == "100") // which matched with "Losely compare strings to numbers"
+const result = (100 == "100") // which matched with "Loosely compare strings to numbers"
 ```
 ## When It all make sense
 After we have gone through all the rules that JavaScript use to perform *The Abstract Equality Comparison*, we now have a better understanding of "how" it is actually behave.
 To me, it would not be truely correct to tell a JS newbie that the "==" is the equality comparison that ignore "types" of the operand.
 I would rather, in short, say that it is the equality comparison that allow types of the operands to be coerced until both types are matched.
 And, very importantly, there is a concrete algorithm to follow. <Br />